debstep/merge-tabs/README.md

 Hopefully everything else is self explanatory.

 ##Comments
-Had some issues with OSX, or it might just be my macbook.
-Have to have developer mode on all the time (ignore the warnings, always).
+I had some issues with OSX, or it might just be my macbook.
+You need to have developer mode on whenever merge-tabs in use(ignore the warnings, always).